Children and Family Court Advisory and Support Service: Performance

-Public law: Between April 2015 and March 2016, Cafcass received 12,741 care applications.
-This figure is 14.2% (1,582 applications) higher than the same period the previous year and 20% (2,121 applications) higher when compared with the same period in 2013.
-On average Cafcass has received in excess of 1,000 new care applications per month during 2015–16.
+Cafcass is set key performance indicator targets by their sponsor department, the Ministry of Justice.
+The data below shows the number of children Cafcass worked with in public and private law family court proceedings between April 2024 and March 2025:

+Public law: Between April 2024 and March 2025, Cafcass worked with 43, 003 children in public law family court proceedings.

-Private law: Cafcass received a total of 37,649 private law cases between April and March.
-This figure is 10.3% higher (3,530 cases) than 2014–15.
-On average Cafcass received in excess of 3,100 new private law cases per month during 2015–16.
+Private law: Cafcass worked with a total of 89, 412 children in private law cases between April 2024 and March 2025.

+Cafcass Ofsted Inspections

-Ofsted has a duty to inspect Cafcass under section 143 of the Education and Inspections Act 2006 which requires the Chief Inspector of Education, Children’s Services and Skills to inspect the performance of Cafcass functions.
-The current Cafcass inspection framework replaced the previous tri- annual inspection of each of the 17 Cafcass service areas with one annual national inspection.
+Ofsted has a duty to inspect Cafcass under section 143 of the Education and Inspections Act 2006 which requires the Chief Inspector of Education, Children's Services and Skills to inspect the performance of Cafcass functions.

-Cafcass had its first national Ofsted inspection in March 2014 and the overall judgement was ‘good’ with an ‘outstanding’ judgement for leadership and governance.
+Ofsted inspections of Cafcass are carried out in accordance with the Ofsted Guidance on Inspecting Local Authorities and comprise standard full inspections, and shorter 'focused visits' which happen in-between the full inspections to monitor progress.
+Cafcass received its first national Ofsted inspection in March 2014 and the overall judgement was 'good' with an 'outstanding' judgement for leadership and governance.
 Cafcass had its second national Ofsted inspection in March 2018 and Ofsted rated Cafcass as 'outstanding'.
+The most recent full Cafcass Ofsted inspection was carried out in January 2024 and rated Cafcass as 'outstanding' across all its judgement areas.

+The Lead Inspector noted that "children and families who experience family court proceedings receive an outstanding service from Cafcass" and how the "service has improved" since the previous full inspection of 2018.
+However, they also urged Cafcass to improve the quality of final letters sent to independent reviewing officers by children's guardians at the end of public law proceedings to "ensure continuity of challenge to the local authority's future planning for children."

+Ofsted has also reviewed the work of Cafcass with several shorter 'focused' visits which have been carried out in between the full inspections in June 2011, January 2023 and November 2025 respectively.

 Cafcass publishes an annual report of its activities together with its audited accounts after the end of each financial year.
 Cafcass provides to the Ministry of Justice its finalised (audited) accounts in line with HM Treasury guidelines.

-Cafcass is represented on the national Family Justice Board and chairs 10 out of 42 local Family Justice Boards.
+Cafcass is represented on the national Family Justice Board by its Chief Executive Jacky Tiotto.